Ceredigion County Council has developed an Address Management Policy that sets out how we will deal with this process in our county.

 - If appropriate, an internal layout plan for any properties that are subdivided at unit or floor level – for example, blocks of flats.

-- If you are dealing with a development of three or more plots there will be a fee.
-Please ensure a cheque made payable to Ceredigion County Council is attached with the application.
+- Please ensure a cheque made payable to Ceredigion County Council (other payment methods are available) is attached with the application.

 The Address Management Officer will consult the Land and Property Gazetteer to check for any possible conflict or duplication of the suggested street name(s) within the local area of the proposed development.
 If a conflict exists, the developer will be asked to submit alternative proposals.
 When no conflict exists, the Address Management Officer will begin the consultation process.